xsc/peripheral/README.md

 Component data flows top-to-bottom, meaning that fields that come later in the list can rely on those preceding them (and refer to them by their symbol).

+### Component Startup/Shutdown

+Sometimes it is necessary to modify a component as a whole to achieve a certain lifecycle.
+This can be done by using the following special keywords in the body of `defcomponent`:

+- `:peripheral/start`: called at the beginning of the `start` operation (before any fields are initialized);
+- `:peripheral/started`: called at the end of the `start` operation (after all fields are initialized);
+- `:peripheral/stop`: called at the beginning of the `stop` operation (before any fields are cleaned up);
+- `:peripheral/stopped`: called at the end of the `stop` operation (after all fields are cleaned up).

 ### Systems/Components + Protocols